blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Islamic Literature (of Ahl as-Sunnah).md

 		- **Title:**
 		- **Author:**
 ### Seerah (Biographies)
+- Sirat Rasool Allah (Biography of The Messenger of The One To Be Worshipped) by ibn Ishaq
+	- **General Remarks:**
-- Ibn Ishaq (he did not verify Isnaads)
+		- He did not verify Isnaads, and only focused on collecting all known reports.
+	- **Opinions:**
+		- Imam ash-Shaafai'ee
+		- Imam
+	- **Derivatives:**
-	- Ibn Hashim (condensed)
+		- Ibn Hashim
+			- **General Remarks:**
+				- It is a condensed edition of ibn Ishaq's "Sirat Rasool Allah"
+			- **Opinions:**
-	- Al-Tabari (he too did not verify Isnaads)
+		- Al-Tabari
-		- Book: Tarikh al-Rasool wa'l-Muluk (The History of Prophets and Kings)
+			- **Book:** Tarikh al-Rasool wa'l-Muluk (The History of Prophets and Kings)
+			- **General Remarks:**
+				- It is similar to ibn Ishaq's "Sirat Rasool Allah" in that it aimed at collecting, not in verifying Isnaads.
+			- **Opinions:**
 - Modern Books
 ### Maghazi (Military Expeditions)
 - Ibn Ishaq is the best source